 Hey guys!
 Welcome to another Friday Feels where I share what I’m “feeling” this week.
 This week I’m sharing a fun and easy appetizer idea – Burrata Crostini with Tomato Jam and Pesto.
-It’s a recipe that I tried to recreate after eating at one of my new favorite restaurants here in Grand Rapids, MI called Mazzo.
-I have to get this appetizer every time we go there, because it’s that good.
+Crostini are always a crowd pleaser at our house.

 Tangy tomato jam, layered with fresh pesto, and topped with creamy burrata.
 Throw in some crusty bread and I don’t even really need dinner, I could eat this all night long.